alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 (b -> h), where 'b' and 'h' are formulas of propositional logic. "&" is used for "and", "|" is used for "or", and "~" is used for negation.
 Atomic propositions are be composed of one or more Latin letters.
-The sympy module reserves I, E, S, N, C, O, and Q for imaginary numbers, so they should not be used in propositions.
+The sympy module reserves I, E, S, N, C, O, and Q for various purposes, so they should not be used in propositions.
 For this reason it is recommended that the user stick with lower-case letters.